compositejs/datasense/docs/README.md

 ## Features

 DataSense provides lots of powerful low-level APIs for the management of observable, events and tasks.
-You can build your business logic apps or technical libraries based on this, including one/two-way-bindings, observing, subscript management and time sequence controlling.
+You can build your business logic apps or technical libraries based on this, including one/two-way-bindings, observing, subscribe management and time sequence controlling.

 Following are the key features that you can click to read more.
 The samples are written by Type Script by default in these documents.